Charles Officer

-Charles Officer (born October 28, 1972) is a Canadian writer, actor, director and former professional hockey player.
+Charles Officer (October 28, 1975 – December 1, 2023) was a Canadian film and television director, writer, actor, and professional hockey player.

-Background
+Early life and education

-The youngest of four children born in Toronto, Ontario to a Black British father and a Jamaican Canadian mother, Officer studied communication design at the Ontario College of Art and Design (OCAD), but left to play professional ice hockey in the U.K.
+Charles Officer was born in Toronto, Ontario on October 28, 1972.
+He was born to a Black British father and a Jamaican-Jewish Canadian mother, as the youngest of four children.

+Throughout his teenage years, Officer played competitive hockey.
+He was drafted by the Sudbury Wolves of the Ontario Hockey League.
+He played professional ice hockey in the U.K for a year before being drafted for the NHL's Calgary Flames.

-He abandoned professional hockey due to injury problems and returned to OCAD, before attending the Neighborhood Playhouse in New York City.
+Officer abandoned professional hockey due to injury problems and pursued a communication design degree at Ontario College of Art and Design (OCAD), before attending the Neighborhood Playhouse in New York City to study performance.

 Career

 Acting

-As an actor, he has appeared in stage, film and television productions, such as the Theatre Calgary/Soulpepper Theatre Company co-production of A Raisin in the Sun.
+As an actor, he appeared in stage, film and television productions, such as the Theatre Calgary/Soulpepper Theatre Company co-production of A Raisin in the Sun.
 In 2005, Officer starred in the television series Bury the Lead as Russell Tyler, and acted in the television movie Riding the Bus with My Sister, as Xaxier.
-He has also starred in several short films: Black Tea in Bardo (2015), Overwatch (2012), Furstenau Mysteries (2011), Trouser Accidents (2004), and Urda/Bone (2003).
+He also starred in several short films: Black Tea in Bardo (2015), Overwatch (2012), Furstenau Mysteries (2011), Trouser Accidents (2004), and Urda/Bone (2003).